mixmesh/mixmesh/doc/rest/suggestions.md

 ### `/dj/key` (**PUT**)

-Used to import a new key.
+Used to import new (or replace an existing) key.

 <table>
   <tr>